metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 Planned enhancements (among others) are
 1. Include discrimination as to type of parts relationship (i.e. exclude irrelevant parents)
 2. If a work is an arrangement of another work, look for the parent works of that other work
-3. Find a better way of selecting parents where there is more than one (rather than just length of name as at present)
+3. Find a better way dealing with multiple parents (rather than just select the one with the longest name as at present)

 # Technical Matters
 Issues were encountered with the Picard API in that there is not a documented way to let Picard know that it is still doing asynchronous tasks in the background and has not finished processing metadata.
 Many thanks to @dns_server for assistance in dealing with this and to @sophist for the albumartist_website code which I have used extensively.
 I have tried to add some more comments to help any others trying the same techniques.